 There's been a whole lot of upset people posting negative remarks against Poettering.
 Much of the hate against Poettering is simply based on differing opinions.
 There are, however, a lot of valid criticism based on very valid technical arguments.
 Poettering is openly against the Unix philosophy of making small programs that do one thing well.
 He as also openly argued against POSIX.
-Further, he's claimed that BSD, which arguably has much better security than any of his software will ever have, "it's relevant".
+Further, he's claimed that BSD, which arguably has much better security than any of his software will ever have, "is not relevant anymore".
+In the above 2018 video he explains how the vast majority of machines run Linux whereas BSD, Solaris, UNIX and such have only a tiny installed base.
+This was different in 1975 but this is the 21st century.

 Poettering got a lot of hate for creating and pushing PulseAudio the first half-dozen years of it's existence.
 Some of it was unfounded, some was not.
 PulseAudio didn't actually work right with SPDIF, specially when trying use pass-through, until SPDIF was obsolete.
 PulseAudio was released in 2004 and it wasn't really usable until 2014.
 It has become a standard part of the Linux audio stack and the modern version is fine.